Lehigraphy/concordat/twelve-meters.md

 Within five minutes, the Anvil positions had been close to being overrun.

-Zora sipped at her tea and pulled up the video of a captured enemy officer.
+Zora sipped at her tea and pulled up the video of a captured enemy officer. _A field knight_.
+A mechanized infantry captain.
 The man was sitting in the interrogation chamber, ramrod-straight and jaw set, sidearm still on belt.
 His cheek and left hand were still bandaged.
 Burn scars sustained when he was trapped in a disabled personnel carrier, according to supplement 2.18.

 [Captain Kaherr, 3rd mechanized regiment, 1st company], told the video overlay.
 The man was looking straight at the interrogator.